 It’s the stuff of nightmares.
 You stroll into the office on Monday morning to start a busy week.
 When you turn on your computer you see it—a large, ominous skull and crossbones followed by taunting text that says your most sensitive files have been encrypted.
 The only way to get them back and prevent them from being dumped onto the dark web is to send the perpetrator $1 million in Bitcoin within the next 24 hours.

 This isn’t a farfetched scenario or the plot of a Hollywood blockbuster.
 It’s a ransomware attack.
-According to a 2018 report by Verizon, ransomware is the most popular form of malware (malicious software) out there.
-It’s easy to obtain and relatively simple to deploy, and as the scenario demonstrates it can be extremely lucrative.
+Ransomware is a popular form of malware (malicious software), easy to obtain and relatively simple to deploy, and as the scenario demonstrates it can be extremely lucrative.

 Here are some initial steps you should take to bolster your cybersecurity.